taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 5: Creating Cross-References.md

 A **cross-reference** is a piece of text that is linked to another element within a document (such as a **Figure Caption**, **Heading**, **Step Number**, etc.).

-Creating **Cross-References** is recommended best practice for any instance of referring to an element that could change orders in future revisions, as the **Cross-Reference** will automatically update should the linked element change.
+Creating **cross-references** is recommended best practice for any instance of referring to an element that could change orders in future revisions, as the **cross-reference** will automatically update should the linked element change.

 ## Creating Cross-References